antonfisher/antonfisher.github.io/_posts/2017-01-16-23-00-00-run-jenkins-in-docker-container-with-persistent-configuration.md

 ## Configure Jenkins tasks to use container-based agents

-As I sad above, I use _pipelines_ to keep task configuration in the application code.
+As I said above, I use _pipelines_ to keep task configuration in the application code.
 You need to create a `Jenkinsfile` in your applications repository and then setup _Jenkins_ to use it:

 <center>